Secure Endpoints¶

 user = request.state.user

-products = self._product_service.list_favorites(user)
+products = await self._product_service.list_favorites(user=user)

 return [